nevinadacakmak/da-vinci-2024/README.md

      ```bash
      vercel --prod
      ```
-   - Your app will be deployed to a Vercel URL, usually `https://your-project-name.vercel.app`.
+   - Your app will be deployed to a Vercel URL, usually `https://bulk-purchasing-collective.vercel.app`.

 ---

 ## Usage

 1. Access the deployed app at `[deployment URL]`.
-2. [Briefly describe any special steps for using the app or where to find key features].
+2. Businesses can browse product listings, join interest groups, and track savings on bulk orders.

 ---

 ## Contributing

-1. Fork the project
+1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
+2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`)
+3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ---